-Governments around the world are considering a broad range of possible actions to provide assistance to companies in the current conditions caused by the COVID-19 coronavirus pandemic.
+Governments around the world are taking a broad range of actions to provide assistance to companies in the current conditions caused by the COVID-19 coronavirus pandemic.

 Under IFRS® Standards, the accounting for government assistance depends on the nature of the assistance.
 The requirements of the standards differ significantly on when to recognise that assistance and how to measure it.
 Companies therefore need to identify which specific standard applies to determine the appropriate accounting.